Cataract Surgery: The Intraocular Lens Exchange/Lens Replacement Procedure

-Should you be diagnosed as requiring cataract surgery and you are over 50 years of age, you can undergo a procedure known as intraocular lens exchange to restore your youthful vision.
+Should you be diagnosed as requiring cataract surgery and you are over 50 years of age, you can undergo a procedure known as Intraocular Lens Exchange/Lens Replacement to restore your youthful vision.
 This procedure involves replacing your cloudy eye lens with a small clear artificial implant.
 This implant is mist free and allows you to see clearly.
 A benefit of undergoing this form of cataract treatment is that you will not develop cataracts in later life.

 Details of the Cataract Surgery Procedure